 About an ARCS Foundation Oregon Scholar Award

-Each ARCS Foundation Oregon Chapter Scholar Award of $18,000 funds one student over a three-year period at OHSU, OSU, or UO.
-Two or three donors may jointly support an ARCS Scholar Award.
+Each ARCS Foundation Oregon Chapter Scholar Award of $18,000 funds one student over a three-year period at OHSU, OSU, or UO,giving them $6,000 per year.

 ARCS Scholars must be U.S. citizens and maintain a cumulative GPA of 3.5 or higher.